jkmin687/SePurity-Vendor-Risk-Assessment-Project/01_scope/CompanyProfile.md

 A cloud-based SaaS platform that provides:
 - **Automated vulnerability scanning** for web apps and internal systems
 - **Security awareness training** for onboarding and employees
-- **Compliance dashboards** (e.g., NIST 800-53, SOC 2, ISO 27001, GDPR progress tracking)
+- **Compliance dashboards** (e.g., SOC 2, ISO 27001, GDPR progress tracking)
 - **Vendor risk tracking module**

 **Delivery model:** 100% browser-based.
 Customers log in securely without needing local installations.

-*Examples of SaaS providers that will alsobe used in this project include Google Workspace, Salesforce, and Dropbox.*
+*Examples of SaaS providers that will alsobe used in this project include AWS, Salesforce, and Dropbox.*

 ---